antoine-amara/staticpack/README.md

 * [how to install docker](https://docs.docker.com/install/)
 * [how to install docker-compose](https://docs.docker.com/compose/install/)

 The first time you want to run the development environment, you need to build it and install his dependencies.
-For that, just run the command:
+Run the command:

 ```shell
 make init
 ```

-Note: this command runs the environment in watch mode, so, a live reload is available in the browser when you update files.
+> **Note**: this command runs the environment in watch mode, note a live reload is available in the browser when you update files.

 If the environment was already initialized, just run the `watch` command to rerun it.